Bug report #241

 map, the layer preset should be layer 1 and not layer 0 to show the

 Related: when e.g. creating buffer of archsites in Spearfish dataset via

 toolbox, then clicking on "show results" to display the resulting map

 directly in QGIS, it loads layer 0 instead of layer 1.
 This is a bit

-#2 Updated by neteler-itc-it - almost 14 years ago
+#2 Updated by neteler-itc-it - about 14 years ago

 I mean something different: